touchHLE/touchHLE/README.md

 Input methods:

-- For simulated touch input, there are three options:
+- For simulated touch input, there are four options:
   - Mouse/trackpad input (tap/hold/drag by pressing the left mouse button)
-  - Virtual cursor using the right analog stick on a game controller (tap/hold/drag by pressing the stick or the right shoulder button)
+  - Virtual cursor using a game controller (move the cursor with the right analog stick , and tap/hold/drag by pressing the stick or the right shoulder button)
+  - Mapping of game controller buttons (see the description of `--button-to-touch=` in `OPTIONS_HELP.txt`)
   - Real touch input, if you're on a device that has a touch screen
 - For simulated accelerometer input, there are two options:
   - Tilt control simulation using the left analog stick of a game controller
   - Real accelerometer input, if you are using a phone, tablet or some other device with a built-in accelerometer (TODO: support game controllers with accelerometers)
+    - This apparently doesn't work on certain Android devices, particularly Xiaomi/MIUI devices, [but we don't know why](https://github.com/hikari-no-yume/touchHLE/issues/151)

 ## Development status

-Real development started in December 2022, and this is so far [a single person](https://hikari.noyu.me/)'s full-time passion project.
+Real development started in December 2022.
+This is so far [a single person](https://hikari.noyu.me/)'s full-time passion project; please consider helping me to keep doing this by [donating](https://liberapay.com/hikari_no_yume)!
+There are also a number of [volunteers contributing in their free time](https://github.com/hikari-no-yume/touchHLE/graphs/contributors).
 There's only been a handful of releases so far and no promises can be made about the future.
 Please be patient.

-Currently, the supported functionality is not much more than what's needed by a handful of supported apps, although the code tries to be reasonably complete where it can.
-The completeness varies a lot between APIs, e.g. UIKit is easily the most hacky and incomplete of the large frameworks that have been implemented, whereas the OpenGL ES and OpenAL implementations are probably complete enough to cover a large number of early apps.
+In general, the supported functionality is defined by the supported apps: most contributors are interested in getting a particular game working, and contribute support for whichever missing features are needed for that game.
+Consequently, the completeness varies a lot between APIs, e.g. UIKit is easily the most hacky and incomplete of the large frameworks that have been implemented, because most games don't use very much of its functionality, whereas the OpenGL ES and OpenAL implementations are probably complete enough to cover a large number of early apps, because games make heavy use of these.

 # Usage

 First obtain touchHLE, either a [binary release](https://github.com/hikari-no-yume/touchHLE/releases) or by building it yourself (see the next section).

-You'll then need an app that you can run (check [the list of supported apps](APP_SUPPORT.md)).
+You'll then need an app that you can run.
+The [app compatibility database](https://appdb.touchhle.org/) is a good guide for which versions of which apps are known to work, but bear in mind that it may contain outdated or inaccurate information.
 Note that the app binary must be decrypted to be usable.

 There's a few ways you can run an app in touchHLE.